wp-plugins/lightbox-plus/readme.txt

 Tags: lightbox, images, photo, image, ajax, picture, gallery, automatic, colorbox Requires at least: 2.5
 Tested up to: 2.8
-Stable tag: 1.5.1
+Stable tag: 1.5.2

-Lightbox Plus permits users to view larger versions of images without having to leave the current page, and is also able to display simple slide shows.
+Lightbox Plus permits users to view larger versions of images from the current page and display simple slide shows, all in an overlay.

 == Description ==